The higher goal a person pursues, the quicker his ability develops, and the more beneficial he will become to the society.

 Will I potentially need to adjust my priorities to make room for this goal?

-Is this goal in conflict with other goals I am currently working towards?
+Is this goal in conflict with other goals I am currently working toward?

 How could these potential conflicts hinder my progress?